CataIana/twitch-modlogging/README.md

 Thanks to phoenpc for help with design choices and being the test subject

-## Current Issues
+### Current Issues

-* Unmodding and Unviping do not send a message when run via the native twitch chat.
-They will send a message when sent through an IRC Client such as Chatty
+* Unmodding and Unviping do not send a message when the command is run via the native twitch chat.
+They will send a message when the command is sent through an IRC Client such as Chatty

 ### The looks: